RoboTakao/NX28/README.md

 # NX28
 [Summary]
 ![image](NX28_01.png)
-I made 4 legs robot with M5 Atom S3R and OLED face
+I built a quadruped robot using the M5AtomS3R.
+It features an OLED display that shows animated facial expressions.
+Motion sequences can be edited with the M5Cardputer, and the robot can also be controlled in real time using a joystick.
 - Simple and cheep as much as possible
 -　Cute and Cool
 -　Motion editing and controling with M5 Cardputer
 -　Trucking Face

 http://robo-takao.jp/NX28/e/index.html